-A low cost method to curbing overuse is knowledge.
-Although you’ll rarely find any immediate savings by teaching your tenants to minimize water usage, if your monthly bill starts to lower over time, you may have identified an issue.
+A low-cost method of curbing tenant water waste is knowledge.
+Although you’ll rarely find any immediate savings by teaching your tenants to minimize excessive water usage, if your monthly bill starts to lower over time, you may have identified an issue.

 Many people don’t understand how to conserve water and when they realize the amount they use has no effect on their rent, it only fortifies their lack of interest.
-Because of this, you need to tie water usage into things they care about.
-Avoid focusing on how much money could be saved and appeal to their other interests, like environmental protection or conservation for future generations.
+Because of this, you need to tie excessive water usage into things they care about.
+Avoid focusing on how much money could be saved for you, as their landlord, and appeal to their other interests, like environmental protection or conservation for future generations.

-A few well-written bulletins around the building or pamphlets under the door can go a long way towards helping tenants care about the utilities they're using.
-Also, let tenants know you're committed to fixing any leaks and provide them with information for reporting leaks appropriately.
+A few well-written bulletins around the building, pamphlets under the door, or even including a warning clause in the lease can go a long way toward helping tenants care about the utilities they're using.
+The bulletins/pamphlets can include signs of a leaking toilet or running faucet so that tenants can know what they’re actually looking at and hearing.
+Also, let tenants know that you're committed to fixing leaks and provide them with information for reporting leaks appropriately.

-This process is meant for the long-term, but by teaching good water control, you can help all of your units foster better choices.
+This process is meant for the long-term, but by teaching good water control, you can help all your tenants make better choices.
 Watch your bill over time and try to spot any changes.
-If this is the technique you’ve focused on, any large drops can be attributed to new knowledge.
+If this is the technique you’ve focused on, any large drops in water use can be attributed to new knowledge.

 5. Plan for Plumbing Inspections

 One in five toilets leak and that quickly ramps up your bill.
-Many tenants may not know it’s happening and some that do won’t report it.
+Many tenants may not even notice a leak and some that do won’t report it.